neoforged/ModDevGradle/README.md

 To use this feature, you can place an access transformer data file at `src/resources/META-INF/accesstransformer.cfg`, adhering to the [access transformer format](https://docs.neoforged.net/docs/advanced/accesstransformers/).

+> [!TIP]
-When you use the default file location, you do not need to configure anything.
+> When you use the default file location, you do not need to configure anything.

 If you'd like to use additional or different access transformer files, you can modify the paths MDG reads them from by setting the `accessTransformers` property.